Farmer's Guide to Sales and Use Taxes, Motor Vehicle Fuels Tax, Estimated Income Tax, and Withholding Tax

 18. What documents must I provide to a retailer to show eligibility for the exemption from sales and use taxes?

-The retailer must collect applicable sales tax unless you provide a copy of the exemption permit at the time of purchase.
+The retailer must collect applicable sales tax unless a copy of the exemption permit is provided at the time of purchase.

 19. Can I lease farm equipment tax-free?